-- A grade of "I" can only be given to a student who has satisfactorily completed a substantial portion of the coursework but for NON-ACADEMIC reasons beyond control has not been able to complete all of the required coursework within the semester.
+A grade of "I" can only be given to a student who has satisfactorily completed a substantial portion of the coursework but for NON-ACADEMIC reasons beyond control has not been able to complete all of the required coursework within the semester.
 It is the student's responsibility to get approval from the instructor prior to the last day of the semester to be eligible for an "I" grade.
 It is also the student's responsibility to complete the required coursework in which the "I" was received within the time frame defined by the instructor not to exceed mid-term of the following semester.
-If the "I" is not satisfactorily removed by midterm of the following semester, regardless of the student's status, the "I" will automatically be changed to an - W "W" is assigned when the student withdraws from a course prior to the 60 percent point of the course.
-"W" is not used in GPA calculations. - WF "WF" is assigned when the student withdraws from a course after the on or after the 60 percent point of a course and had an average of "F" or is making unsatisfactory progress at the time of withdrawal.
-"WF" is used in GPA calculations, earns no credit hours, and carries 0 grade points for each credit hour attempted. - WP "WP" is assigned when a student withdraws from a course on or after the 60 percent point of a course and had a passing average or is making satisfactory progress at the time of withdrawal.
-"WP" is not used in GPA calculations and earns no credit hours. - EX "EXE" is assigned and credit is given for a course when the Student Affairs Division finds that a student scores sufficiently high enough on a course exemption exam indicating a sound base knowledge equivalent to the requirements of the said course.
+If the "I" is not satisfactorily removed by midterm of the following semester, regardless of the student's status, the "I" will automatically be changed to an F.

+- W "W" is assigned when the student withdraws from a course prior to the 60 percent point of the course.
+"W" is not used in GPA calculations. - EX "EXE" is assigned and credit is given for a course when the Student Affairs Division finds that a student scores sufficiently high enough on a course exemption exam indicating a sound base knowledge equivalent to the requirements of the said course.